jimeh/common-flow/common-flow.md

        you and others are happy with the change.
 This is especially important if the merge target is the master branch.
-    6. To get feedback, help, or generally just discuss a change branch with others, you SHOULD also create a pull request and discuss the changes with others there.
+    6. To get feedback, help, or generally just discuss a change branch with others, it is RECOMMENDED you do this by creating a pull request and discuss the changes with others there.
 3. Versioning
     1. The project MUST have its version hard-coded somewhere in the code-base.
 It is RECOMMENDED that this is done in a file called "VERSION"